dryu99/boonwegig-pub/README.md

 - [ ] consider making city all lowercase to be consistent (in timezone its lowercase, everywhere else its proper case)
 - [ ] refactor venues.json to be array of objects instead
   - [ ] so we can add metadata like reviewStatus
-- [ ] add localName col to venue and artist (so they have their name in their local language)
+- [x] add localName col to venue and artist (so they have their name in their local language)
 - [x] write cron job for auto push on vps (so that ui can be refreshed lol)
 - [ ] write migration to add external_map_json col to venue
   - think json is the right call here given that there could be an arbitrary number of external maps (e.g. korea has kakao, naver, google)
 - [ ] scrape more venues in seoul ❗️❗️❗️
 - [ ] consider refactoring some code to not use classes... never thought about bundle sizse
   - [ ] this is moreso an issue for frontend code. once you do monorepo stuff you should make sure all your shared code doesnt use classes and individual exports. you can use the `import * as Helper from ...` syntax to let you still use namespaces
+- [ ] think about how to handle scraping festival events... or just posts with multiple days in general...

 ##  Frontend TODOs
+- [ ] add 404 page
+- [x] delete icon svgs !!!
+- [x] the loader seems to move a div above or sth, check by adding a wait
+- [x] see if you want to move from self hosted -> cloud for umami
 - [ ] add a report button? for inaccurate content?
 - [x] look into tiny analytics, https://www.simpleanalytics.com
-- [ ] add a disclaimer about concert accuracy ❗️❗️❗️
+- [x] add a disclaimer about concert accuracy
+  - [ ] should be fine for now, maybe revisit
 - [ ] create an About page
   - [ ] outline participation instructions (#boonwegig)
     - [ ] decide on whether or not its a good idea to have this on my site lol. maybe better to keep it lowkey via email